locvx1234/Linux-Tutorial/volume_manager.md

   ACTIVE            '/dev/os/root' [50.00 GiB] inherit
   ACTIVE            '/dev/os/swap' [3.89 GiB] inherit
 ```
-To remove unused physical volumes from a volume group, use the ``vgreduce`` command.
-This command shrinks a volume group's capacity by removing one or more empty physical volumes.
-This frees those physical volumes to be used in different volume groups or to be removed from the system.
+Detouch the physical volume from the volume group.
+To accomplish this task, use the ``vgreduce`` command.
+This command shrinks a volume group's capacity by removing one or more physical volumes.
+This frees the physical volumes to be used in other volume groups or to be removed from the system.

 ```
 # vgreduce os /dev/sdb1